thebkv/bkv/ruth02.md

 **Meaning:** A person from Moab.

-**MSFR:** Ruth's national identity, repeatedly emphasized throughout the narrative.
+**MSFR:** Ruth's national identity, repeatedly emphasized by the narrator and characters.

-**BKV:** Ruth's foreignness remains visible while her belonging grows.
-The text does not erase where she came from in order to show where she is going.
+**BKV:** Ruth is still known by where she came from even as a new belonging forms around her.
+The story does not need to erase her past in order to show her movement forward.

 ---